apache/druid/docs/development/docs-contribute.md

 When editing or adding tables, do not include extra characters to "prettify" the table format within the Markdown source.
 Some code editors may format tables by default.
-For an example of how to disable it, see the [IntelliJ formatting file for Druid](https://github.com/apache/druid/blob/master/dev/druid_intellij_formatting.xml#L78).
+See the developer [style guide](https://github.com/apache/druid/blob/master/dev/style-conventions.md) for more information.

 :::tip